 9. CORPORATE GOVERNANCE & BUSINESS SUSTAINABILITY REPORT

 Your Company is part of the GlaxoSmithKline Plc group and conforms to norms ofCorporate Governance adopted by them.
 As a Listed Company necessary measures are taken tocomply with the Listing Obligations & Disclosures Regulations 2015 (LODR) with theStock Exchanges.
-A report on Corporate Governance along with a certificate of compliancefrom the Auditors given in Annexure A' forms a part of this Report.
-Further aBusiness Responsibility Report describing the initiatives taken by your Company from anenvironmental social and governance perspective given in Annexure B' forms a partof this Report.
+A report on Corporate Governance along with a certificate of compliancefrom the Auditors given in Annexure 'B' forms a part of this Report.
+Further a BusinessResponsibility Report describing the initiatives taken by your Company from anenvironmental social and governance perspective is given in Annexure 'C' which forms apart of this Report.

-Pursuant to the provisions of Section 204 of the Act and the Rules made there underthe Company has appointed Parikh & Associates Practicing Company Secretaries toundertake Secretarial Audit of the Company.
-The Report of the Secretarial Auditor isannexed to the Board Report as Annexure "D" forms a part of this Report.The Secretarial Audit Report does not contain any qualification reservation or adverseremark.
+Pursuant to the provisions of section 204 of the Act and the Rules made there underthe Company has appointed Parikh & Associates practicing Company Secretaries toundertake secretarial audit of the Company.
+The Report of the Secretarial Auditor isannexed to the Board Report as Annexure "D" which forms a part of this Report.The Secretarial Audit Report does not contain any qualification reservation or adverseremark.

-Pursuant to Section 148 of the Companies Act 2013 the Board of Directors on therecommendation of Audit Committee have appointed R. Nanabhoy & Co.
-Cost Accountantsfor conducting the audit of the cost accounting records maintained by the Company for itsFormulations for 2017-2018.
-The Committee recommended ratification of remuneration for theyear 2016-17 to the Shareholders of the Company at the ensuing Annual General Meeting.
-Asrequired under Section 92(3) of the Act and the Rules framed there under the extract ofthe Annual Return in Form MGT 9 is enclosed as Annexure "G" forms a part of thisReport.
+Pursuant to Section 148 of the Companies Act 2013 the Board of Directors on therecommendation of Audit Committee have appointed.
+R. Nanabhoy & Co.
+Cost Accountantsfor conducting the audit of the cost accounting records maintained by the Company for itsFormulations for 2019-20.
+The Committee recommended ratification of remuneration for year2018-19 to the Shareholders of the Company at the ensuing Annual General Meeting.
+Asrequired by section 92(3) of the Act and the Rules framed there under the extract of theAnnual Return in Form MGT 9 is enclosed as Annexure "E" and also forms a part ofthis Report.

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated in Section 134(3) M of the Companies Act 2013 and therules framed there under is attached herewith as Annexure "E" forms a part ofthis Report.
-The Disclosures pertaining to the remuneration and other details as requiredunder Section 197(12) of the Companies Act 2013 and the rules made thereunder is enclosedas Annexure "F" forms a part of this Report.
-Pursuant to Section 129(3) of theCompanies Act 2013 a statement in form "AOC-1" containing salient features ofthe Financial Statements of the Subsidiary Company is attached.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated in section 134(3) M of the Companies Act 2013 and therules framed there under is attached herewith as Annexure "F" which forms a partof this Report.
+The Disclosures pertaining to the remuneration and other details asrequired under section 197(12) of the Companies Act 2013 and the rules made thereunder isenclosed as Annexure "G" which forms a part of this Report.
+Pursuant to section129(3) of the Companies Act 2013 a statement in form "AOC-1" containing salientfeatures of the Financial Statements of the Subsidiary Company is attached.

-The information relating to top ten employees in terms of remuneration and employeeswho were in receipt of remuneration of not less than Rs 1.02 cores during the year or Rs8.5 lakhs per month during any part of the year forms part of this Report and will beprovided to any Shareholder on a written request to the Company Secretary.
-In terms ofSection 136 of the Companies Act 2013 the report entitled at the registered office of theCompany during the business on working day of the Company up to date of Annual General Meeting.
+The information relating to top ten employees in terms of remuneration and employeeswho were in receipt of remuneration of not less than ' 1.02 cores during the year or ' 8.5lakhs per month during any part of the year forms part of this report and will be providedto any Shareholder on a written request to the Company secretary.
+In terms of Section 136of the Act the report entitled at the registered office of the Company during thebusiness on working day of the Company up to date of Annual General Meeting.

 The Directors express their appreciation for the contribution made by the employees tothe significant improvement in the operations of the Company and for the support receivedfrom all other stakeholders including Shareholders Doctors Medical ProfessionalsCustomers Suppliers Business Partners and the Government.

-The Board and the Management of your Company are indeed appreciative of the substantialsupport being received from GSK Plc the parent organisation in providing new healthcaresolutions which are products of its discovery labs and the technology improvements whichbenefits your Company immensely.
+The Board and the Management of your Company are indeed appreciative of the substantialsupport being received from GSK Plc the parent organization in providing new healthcaresolutions which are products of its discovery labs and the technology improvements whichbenefits your Company immensely.

 | ||On behalf of the Board of Directors |

-| ||Chairman |
+| ||Ms. R.S.
+Karnad |

-|Mumbai 19th May 2017 || |
+|Mumbai 20th May 2019 ||Chairperson |